Programmer’s Guide

 Perform callbacks:

-Send an email after a job starts, completes, fails, or aborts.
+Send an email when a job starts, completes, fails, or aborts:

 class MyJob < RocketJob::Job